I'm Wendy Capewell, more than just a Coach, Psychotherapist and Counsellor

 It’s about me being transparent, and that I have real-life experiences as well as training and qualifications.

 I can’t and won’t profess to understand what you are feeling because the effects of your experiences are likely to be very different to mine.
-But because I have had these bumps in the road, I am more able to deal with whatever you bring.
+But because I have had these bumps in the road, I am more able to help and support you with whatever you bring.

 As a result of that relationship I needed to learn more about childhood traumas